Australian feral camel: National Feral Camel Action Plan, 2009–2013

 The Australian Feral Camel Management Project (AFCMP) was established in 2009 and ran until 2013.
 It was managed by Ninti One Limited in Alice Springs funded with from the Australian Government.
-It aimed to work with landholders to build their capacity to manage feral camels while reducing impacts at key environmental and cultural sites.
+It aimed to work with landholders to build their capacity to manage feral camels while reducing negative consequences at key environmental and cultural sites.
 The project was expected to be completed by June 2013 but received a six-month extension.
 It was completed A$4 million under budget.

-It was a collaboration between nineteen key partners: the Governments of Australia, Western Australia, South Australia, Northern Territory and Queensland; Central Land Council, Anangu Pitjantjatjara Yankunytjatjara Lands, Ngaanyatjarra Council Inc., Kanyirninpa Jukurrpa, Pila Nguru Aboriginal Corporation, Kimberley Land Council and Western Desert Lands Aboriginal Corporation; South Australian Arid Lands NRM, Alinytjara Wilurara NRM Board, Natural Resource Management Board NT Inc. and Rangelands NRM WA; Northern Territory Cattlemen's Association; Australian Camel Industry Association; RSPCA; Australian Wildlife Conservancy; CSIRO; and Flinders University.
+It was a collaboration between nineteen key partners: the Governments of Australia, Western Australia, South Australia, Northern Territory and Queensland; Central Land Council, APY Lands, Ngaanyatjarra Council Inc., Kanyirninpa Jukurrpa, Pila Nguru Aboriginal Corporation, Kimberley Land Council and Western Desert Lands Aboriginal Corporation; South Australian Arid Lands NRM, Alinytjara Wilurara NRM Board, Natural Resource Management Board NT Inc. and Rangelands NRM WA; Northern Territory Cattlemen's Association; Australian Camel Industry Association; RSPCA; Australian Wildlife Conservancy; CSIRO; and Flinders University.

 In November 2010 the Australian Government Department of Environment released the National Feral Camel Action Plan, a national management plan for what it defined an 'Established Pest of National Significance' in accordance with its Australian Pest Animal Strategy.

 Ninti One and its partners gained consent for the culling program from the landholders for over 1,300,000 km2 of land.
 Different culling techniques were used for different regions in deference to concerns from the Aboriginal landholders.

 At the completion of the project in 2013, the Australian Feral Camel Management Project had reduced the feral camel population by 160,000 camels.
 This includes over 130,000 through aerial culling, 15,000 mustered and 12,000 ground-culled (shot from vehicle) for pet meat.
 It estimated around 300,000 camels remained, the population increasing 10% per year.
 The largest individual aerial cull operation was conducted in mid-2012 in the south-west of the Northern Territory.
 It employed three R44 helicopter cull platforms in combination with two R22 helicopter spotting/mustering platforms.
 It removed 11,560 feral camels in 280 operational hours over 12 days, over 45,000 square kilometres, at a cost of around $30 per head.

 The project faced criticism from some parts of the Australian camel industry, who wanted to see the feral population harvested for meat processing, the pet-meat market, or live export, arguing it would reduce waste and create jobs.
 Poor animal condition, high cost of freight, the lack of infrastructure in remote locations, and difficulty in gaining the necessary permissions on Aboriginal land are some of the challenges faced by the camel industry.

 No ongoing funding has been committed to the program.
 Ninti One estimated in 2013 that per year would be required to maintain current population levels.